openmc-dev/openmc/docs/source/methods/photon_physics.rst

 energy to the kinetic energy of the recoil electron, which may in turn go on to lose its energy as bremsstrahlung radiation, it is necessary to accurately model the angular and energy distributions of Compton electrons.
-The energy of the recoil electron ejected from the :math:`i`-th subshell is simply given by
+The energy of the recoil electron ejected from the :math:`i`-th subshell is given by

 .. math::
     :label: compton-electron-energy